SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 We will walk through the basic code path to get you connected to a Solace broker using the Native APIs and exchanging messages.
 By the end, you should have a good grasp of the basic principles of the APIs.

-Positive
+> aside positive
-: These samples tend to use Java, but the basic concepts and terminology behind the APIs are the same across all the APIs.
+> These samples tend to use Java, but the basic concepts and terminology behind the APIs are the same across all the APIs.

 ### Getting Started: verifying a connection